tel: +48 888 99 98 98

 • They exhibit very high magnetic induction on the surface of the magnet,

-• Wide application in the industry of new technologies – are utilized in HDD drives, electric motors, medical devices or other highly developed apparatuses.
+• Significant importance in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical devices or other modern machines.

 Disadvantages of neodymium magnets: